Fire is a key component to survival. It can provide heat, cook meals, and help keep wildlife away.

 This is accomplished when you press a cylinder through a sealed chamber.
 The resulting heat ignites a small piece of tinder.
 You can use this ember to build a fire of any size!

-You do need some dry tinder to make a fire piston actually work.
+You do need some dry tinder to make a fire piston work.
 Many compare a fire piston to how a diesel engine works.

 How to use efficiently